Jeremiah33-3/Absolute-noob-guide-to-Tech-Terms/web-dev-notes.md

 To notes:
 - best practise to define static data models (data that does not change) outside of react components so they won't be recreated each time the componenet re-renders
 - hooks such as useState handles dynamic data
+- useful to use the [computed property names](https://eloquentcode.com/computed-property-names-in-javascript) when updating object in useState